dpriskorn/ItemSubjector/README.md

 Run the script with the -l or --list argument followed by one or more QIDs or URLS:
-* `python itemsubjector.py -l Q108528107` or
+* `python itemsubjector.py -a Q108528107` or
-* `python itemsubjector.py -l https://www.wikidata.org/wiki/Q108528107`
+* `python itemsubjector.py -a https://www.wikidata.org/wiki/Q108528107`

 *Note since v0.2 you should not add subjects that are subclass of each other in one go.
 This is because of internal changes related to job handling*

 Add the narrow first and then the broader like this:
-* `python itemsubjector.py -l narrow-QID && python itemsubjector.py -l broader-QID`
+* `python itemsubjector.py -a narrow-QID && python itemsubjector.py -l broader-QID`

 Please investigate before adding broad subjects (with thousands of matches)